Essential Tips in a Divorce, Custody, or Other Family Law Case

 While these guidelines may be helpful, every case is different, and there is no one answer or definite set of rules to follow for all situations.
 Make sure to speak to a qualified family law attorney before taking actions which could affect your case.

-If you or someone you know is in need of legal representation for a Will County, Dupage County, or Kendall County divorce, child custody, or other family law matter, call our family law attorneys at (815) 207-9570 or (815) 409-8858 to schedule a consultation.
+If you or someone you know is in need of legal representation for a Will County, Dupage County, or Kendall County divorce, child custody, or other family law matter, call (815) 207-9570 to schedule a consultation with a family law attorney.

 The information on this site is not legal advice.
 Retain an attorney licensed in the state which has jurisdiction over your matter before taking any action which affects your legal issues, legal marital status or custody arrangements, and follow the advice of your retained lawyer.